by James Forest

 How does an effective system of security work in the real world, beyond political and media punditry?
 Ask a professional in law enforcement, military or the intelligence community and you’ll hear an overwhelmingly common response: security is built and maintained on relationships of trust, at every level.
 Healthy, trusted community and police relationships are key to maintaining peace and order, and for intelligence gathering on crime and security threats.
 Trust is critical for interagency cooperation and information sharing between local, state and federal agencies.
 At the national level, the different agencies and branches of government must trust each other implicitly in order to work together toward the overall common objective of ensuring security for the the nation and its interests.
 And at the international level, trusted relationships are vital for military cooperation, intelligence sharing, cross-national crime and terror investigations, diplomacy, economic security, energy security, cybersecurity, and so much more.
 These are all components of an effective security system for any country.

-» Continue reading “Trust, Security and Travel Bans”
+» Continue reading “Trust, Travel Bans and Homeland Security”